byoutline/MockServer/README.md

 ```

 Complex example of starting MockServer on Android, where we want to have:
--config in res/raw
+* config in res/raw
--responses in assets
+* responses in assets
--files for download in external storage
+* files for download in external storage

-(Note that it is example, not suggested way of placing.
+(Note that it is example, not suggested way of placing config files.
 Keeping all of configuration together have probably more sense):

 ```java
 InputStream configInputStream = getResources().openRawResource(R.raw.config);